MikeBishop/origin-fed-up/draft-bishop-httpbis-origin-fed-up.md

 - The attacker controls the path between the client and the victim domain's real address, and can hijack a TCP connection intended for the victim domain's server
-- The fraudulent certificate contains both the victim domain and an attacker-controlled domain, and the attacker can induce the client to access the attacker-owned domain
+- The client supports {{!ORIGIN}}, the fraudulent certificate contains both the victim domain and an attacker-controlled domain, and the attacker can induce the client to access an attacker-owned domain
-- The client supports {{?SecondaryCerts}}, and the attacker can induce the client to access the attacker-owned domain
+- The client supports both {{!ORIGIN}} and {{?SecondaryCerts}}, and the attacker can induce the client to access an attacker-owned domain

 Following the DNS verifications in {{!HTTP2}}, only the first two situations will result in the client considering the attacker authoritative for the victim